factorhouse/kafka-local/README.md

 ### Start the Kafka cluster

-This command starts a Kafka Cluster that does not require clients to authenticate to connect via the bootstrap URL.
+This command starts a Kafka Cluster that does not require clients to authenticate.

 ```bash
 ❯ docker compose -f docker-compose-no-auth.yml up